-In a nutshell, a performance review is a process of assessing an employee's work performance while following the guidelines of a performance review form.
+In a nutshell, this is a process of assessing an employee's work performance while following the guidelines of a performance review form.
 Effective performance review processes often depend on the quality of any given employee evaluation form and helpful feedback offered by managers.

 Conducting employee performance reviews is almost an art form.
-Harvard Business Review illustrates distinct performance evaluation aspects making performance review as important as market research.
-To get the best value from performance reviews, you need to know what particular aspects it addresses.
+Harvard Business Review illustrates distinct performance evaluation aspects that make performance review as important as market research.
+To get the best value from performance review forms, you need to know more about it.

 What performance review process addresses?

 A good performance review template is the cornerstone of a performance review process.
 Yet, when using any template, you should understand what key aspects it addresses.
 In general, an effective review process focuses on the following:

 - How do employees either meet or fall behind particular objectives?

 - What do employees achieve or fail to achieve?

 - What are the strengths and weaknesses of any individual employee?